Tingbjerg: Tingbjerg Sports Park

 The Sports Park on the eastern edge of Tingbjerg is home to Brønshøj Boldklub and Copenhagen Cricket Club.

 Urban nature

-Tingbjerg is surrounded by Utterslev Mose to the west, north and east and Vestvoldento the south.
+Tingbjerg is surrounded by Utterslev Mose to the west, north and east and Vestvolden to the south.
 These areas area a mixture of open lawns, scrub and woods with the canal of Vestvolden meeting the lake system of Utterslev Mose just south of Tingbjerg.

 Violence and discrimination

 There have been several instances of harassment and criminality in Tingbjerg.

 The local priest (an open homosexual) was harassed by young Muslim males from the neighborhood, and forced to leave his occupation.

 There has been gang violence in Tingbjerg.
 On 15 August 2008, Osman Nuri Dogan, a 19-year-old Turk, was shot and killed by an AK81 member in Tingbjerg.
 On 2 November 2017, a 20-year-old man was shot and killed by members of Brothas during the ongoing gang war.

+Tingbjerg was on the "list of areas to change" (listen over omdannelseområder) from 2018 to 2023.